tumagonx/nwjs_docs_old/The-solution-of-lacking-libudev.so.0.md

+## WARNING: This solution is dangerous and may destabilize your system.
+Use at own risk.

 Now Ubuntu 13.04 has remove the package `libudev0`, but chromium is depending the lib.
 So the node-webkit can't run on Ubuntu 13.04.
 The same problem is also appears on Fedora 18.
 There are some solutions:

 **1. create the linker to `libudev.so.1` by hand.**